coderefinery/git-intro/content/recovering.md

 1. Check with `git log` the commit hash that you would like to rewind the wrongly modified branch to.
-2. Rewind the branch that accidentally got wrong commits with `git reset --hard $hash` (see also above).
+2. Rewind the branch that accidentally got wrong commits with `git reset --hard <hash>` (see also above).

 ## Recovering from conflict after git pull